 This post, The Anatomy of a Highly Shareable Infographic, immediately references an earlier post on the hard truths of content marketing.
 Since the post is light on content (and heavy on infographic), a user may be inclined to click through the older, content-heavy post for elaboration.

 This post, Finding Good Ideas, Internet Trolls & More, is simply a roundup of content posted earlier in the week.
-If you really want to get the most mileage out of past content, you can create roundups on a weekly or even a monthly basis as the folks from Crazy Egg have done.
+If you really want to get the most mileage out of past content, you can create roundups on a weekly or even a monthly basis.

 Show old content in a new context